 Some moms are past their due date and looking for any and every idea to help them jumpstart their labor.
 You may think that losing your mucus plug should do the trick.

-While it is true that losing your mucus plug is a sign of labor, it is not going to help you onset labor if you lose it deliberately.
+While it is true that losing your mucus plug is a sign of labor, it is not going to help you trigger the onset labor if you lose it deliberately.

 Your body loses the mucus plug when it is preparing for cervical dilation.
 If you lose your mucus plug before you are ready, it will most likely just regenerate (source).